Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • My Review: โ˜…โ˜…โ˜…โ˜…โ˜…

 This Is How It Always Is is another book that everyone loves.
-I honestly don’t think I have ever heard anyone dislike it or even give it a mediocre review.

 This book is special because of how intimate and tender the writing feels.
-Indeed, it’s written from the author’s personal experience, and its beauty is shown in abundance.

-SHOP ADULTS BOOKS
+SHOP THESE BOOKS

 Recap